 Myopia Control: Why Does Measuring the Length of the Eye Matter?

-As an optometrist I’m trained to detect and treat vision and eye health problems on a daily basis.
-When someone asks about which eye problems are the most common I instantly start talking about glaucoma, macular degeneration and cataracts, and have previously often not really given the “basic” problems of myopia, hyperopia and presbyopia much thought, because these are “just” focusing problems which are easily corrected with spectacles or contact lenses.
-The reality is that these focusing defects are by far the most common sight conditions and of the three, myopia in particular is commonly a progressive condition with a variety of potential serious outcomes.
+As an optometrist, I’m trained to detect and treat vision and eye health problems daily.
+When someone asks about which eye problems are the most common I instantly start talking about glaucoma, macular degeneration and cataracts and have previously often not really given the 'basic' problems of myopia, hyperopia and presbyopia much thought, because these are “just” focusing problems which are easily corrected with spectacles or contact lenses.
+The reality is that these focusing defects are by far the most common sight conditions and of the three, myopia, in particular, is commonly a progressive condition with a variety of potential serious outcomes.

 Generally, myopia is caused by an eye that is too long, and this increase in axial length can also cause problems like retinal thinning.
-Almost two billion people around the world are estimated to suffer with myopia and this is expected to rise to almost half the world’s population by 2050.
+Almost two billion people worldwide are estimated to suffer from myopia, which is expected to rise to almost half the world’s population by 2050.

-Its simple really: axial length is the length of the eye from the front to the back.
+It's simple: axial length is the length of the eye from the front to the back.
 It has been measured for many years in scientific studies of myopia but has never been used extensively in private practice clinics as a routine part of myopia care.
 This is mainly because there is still some uncertainty around individual monitoring and what the data really means plus the equipment is super expensive!
-However, axial length measurement is a really useful disease risk indicator as it’s the elongated growth of the eyeball that makes someone more at risk of serious eye diseases later in life.
-An axial length of greater than 26mm indicates much higher risk of developing conditions like glaucoma, retinal detachment, macular degeneration and cataracts and therefore these patients need to be more carefully followed.
-So while the exact correlation between prescription amount and axial length is still not clearly defined by scientists we know that it is really useful to measure.
-See the table below for the estimated disease risk for different levels of myopia,which is now accepted as the gold standard worldwide, and is one of the reasons the WHO is now listing the increase in myopia rates worldwide as a top 5 concern for them.
+However, axial length measurement is a handy disease risk indicator.
+The elongated growth of the eyeball makes someone more at risk of serious eye diseases later in life.
+An axial length of greater than 26mm indicates a much higher risk of developing conditions like glaucoma, retinal detachment, macular degeneration, and cataracts.
+Therefore, these patients need to be more carefully followed.
+So while the exact correlation between the prescription amount and axial length is still not clearly defined by scientists, we know that it is beneficial to measure.
+See the table below for the estimated disease risk for different myopia levels, which is now accepted as the gold standard worldwide.
+It is one reason the WHO is now listing the increase in myopia rates worldwide as a top 5 concern for them.

-We now perform this measurement at each initial myopia exam and then at every subsequent review visit every 6 months to monitor for further progression and to help judge the effectiveness of our myopia control treatment programs.
+We now perform this measurement at each initial myopia exam and then at every subsequent review visit every 6 months to monitor for further progression and help judge our myopia control treatment programs' effectiveness.

-The simple fact is that myopia can no longer be considered just simple short sightedness, which is corrected by basic glasses or contact lenses.
-It is a condition with very serious potential side effects, with higher prescriptions meaning vastly increased risk of future eye disease.
-It is imperative to have a preventative approach and to closely monitor patients to ensure treatments are effectively controlling progression.
+The simple fact is that myopia can no longer be considered just simple short-sightedness, which is corrected by basic glasses or contact lenses.
+It is a condition with severe potential side effects, with higher prescriptions meaning vastly increased risk of future eye disease.
+It is imperative to have a preventative approach and closely monitor patients to ensure treatments effectively control progression.
 Axial length measurement is an essential part of this monitoring.